tetsudai/Lively/README.md

-# Lively
+# Lively Discord Website

-a cool website, I guess.
+Contact aidswidjaja#2805 on Discord for more information.

 # Development Notes (for future developers) - a comprehensive guide to how this website works
 #### Current filepath: ~/README.md